Mohsin370/mern_chat_app/README.md

 <h1 align="center">Ping</h1>

-<p align="center">Ping is a modern and sleek chat application that utilizes real-time messaging powered by Socket.IO.
+<p >Ping is a modern and sleek chat application that utilizes real-time messaging powered by Socket.IO.
 It provides users with a seamless chatting experience in a visually appealing interface.</p>

-<h2 align="center">Technologies Used</h2>
+<h1>Technologies Used</h1>

 <ul>
   <li><strong>Frontend:</strong> React</li>